What is the Ideal Attention Span for Kids, and Why Are Shorter Classes More Effective?

 Introduction

-Understanding kids' attention span
+Understanding attention span in children

-What is attention span?
+What is the effect of age concerning attention span?

-3-5 years → 6-15 minutes
+• 3-5 years → 6-15 minutes

-6-8 years → 12-20 minutes
+• 6-8 years → 12-20 minutes

-9-12 years → 20-30 minutes
+• 9-12 years → 20-30 minutes

-13-15 years → 30-40 minutes
+• 13-15 years → 30-40 minutes

 Why long study sessions don’t work for kids